Talking about it is one thing.

 So, how are glasses made?

 At Banton Frameworks, we believe the best place to start is with the best materials.
-That's why every month, we receive a delivery of the best acetate Europe’s best supplier.
+That's why every month, we receive a delivery of the best acetate from Europe’s best supplier.

 The large acetate sheets can barely fit through our workshop doors, so in the Summer months, we cut them outside using our table saw.